DarraghReid/krafts/README.md

 * [Bootstrap 5.0.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
     * Bootstrap was used in conjunction with [jQuery](https://jquery.com/) extensively throughout the site.

-        It was used on the Navbar to make it responsive and to collapse the menu items into a single button at smaller screen sizes.

-        Initialized with [jQuery](https://jquery.com/), the tooltips on all icons throughout the site are Bootstrap features
+        The site is very much a Bootstrap based site, with most major elements edited from Bootstrap templates.

+        The Bootstrap grid system of rows and columns were most heavily relied upon to divide up the sites pages in order to ensure uniform layout.

-        More prominently it was used to create the card elements that the jokes were displayed on.
+        More prominently it was used to create the card elements that the products were displayed on.
 Bootstrap is also responsible for all modals seen throughout the site.
 Bootstrap classes were often used instead of CSS on other elements to assist with centering and positioning.

+        Initialized with [jQuery](https://jquery.com/), the tooltips on all icons throughout the site are Bootstrap features.

-        Of course, extensive editing had to be carried out on all Bootstrap elements throughout the site to get it functioning a looking the way it currently is.
+        Of course, extensive editing had to be carried out on all Bootstrap elements throughout the site to get it functioning a looking the way it currently does.

 * [Fontawesome](https://fontawesome.com/)
-    * All icons seen throughout the site were sourced from Fontawesome, including the dropdown menu button in the navbar.
+    * All icons seen throughout the site were sourced from Fontawesome.

 * [Git](https://git-scm.com/)
     * The Gitpod terminal was used to commit to Git and push to Github.